212063551/Online-resume/README.md

 Export const password = 'your password'
 ```
 # Project Overview
-* The project is based on react and uses Less and TypeScript
+* The project is based on react and uses SCSS and TypeScript
 * Adapted to the mobile end, used routing guards, did not get the access code, and could not enter the resume page
 * Switchable resume language in the upper right corner currently supports only Chinese and English (English is machine translation, not necessarily accurate, please prevail in Chinese)
 * The view code is set or modified in the src directory config.ts.